-It is actually quite difficult to strike someone in the armpit.
+It is quite difficult to strike someone in the armpit.
 While it is not impossible to strike to this area of the body, it is fairly unusual.
 Your timing and prior movements would need to be perfect to enable such a strike to occur.
 The opponent’s arm must be raised and they must be turned, relative to yourself, in such a way that a strike along your center line will penetrate directly into the armpit.
-It is not impossible, but it does require a bit or orchestration.
+It is not impossible, but it does require a bit of orchestration.

 There are arteries and veins in the area that, if disrupted, could cause substantial bleeding.
 While any internal bleeding is bad, it is not clear this would be sufficient to cause impending death.
 You would need to penetrate very deeply and with substantial force to cause such an injury.
-This is an unlikely result from a hand strike, but in a dynamic situation anything is possible.
+This is an unlikely result of a hand strike, but in a dynamic situation, anything is possible.
 But you would be ill-advised to think of this as a likely outcome of such a strike.

 Grabbing the muscles toward the front or back of the armpit and squeezing or pinching firmly is likely to cause more temporary pain than will a full-fledged strike.
 Similarly, if the person has exposed hair in the armpit then pulling the hair with a quick jerk will likely be quite painful.
 You’ll want to remove your hand quickly to avoid their immediate elbow-down reflex reaction in either case.
 Failure to remove your hand could result in your hand being trapped under the opponent’s arm.
 That would be less than advantageous.

-So in Tensoku Ryu we consider the armpit to be useful as an area for pain compliance.
+So in Tensoku Ryu, we consider the armpit to be useful as an area for pain compliance.
 We would utilize the sensitive nerves in the skin rather than underlying nerves to cause sufficient pain to induce a specific movement or reaction from an opponent.
 But this is not an area in which you will be able to sustain the application of a painful action.
-This is pretty much a “cause some pain and move on” area of the body.
+This is pretty much a “cause some pain and then move on” area of the body.
 It does not have any magical or mystical qualities (that is, strictly speaking not entirely true, but any such mystical qualities have absolutely nothing to do with pain, death, or injury).

 Striking to the temple area is often cited as an effective way to knock someone out and to quickly put an end to a conflict.
-The general consensus seems to be that this causes the brain to be suddenly compressed on this side of the skull as the head lurches away from the impact of the strike.
+The consensus seems to be that this causes the brain to be suddenly compressed on this side of the skull as the head lurches away from the impact of the strike.
 Since the brain is relatively free-floating in the cranium, it does not necessarily move as quickly as the head (remember inertia?), therefore causing the skull to crash into the brain before the brain can begin to move.
-The brain is then subsequently forced away from the direction of impact, only to impact the skull on the opposite site of the head.
+The brain is then subsequently forced away from the direction of impact, only to impact the skull on the opposite side of the head.
 These are referred to as coup and countercoup injuries and frequently lead to bruising or bleeding of the brain in these areas.
 This requires a quick and sudden jarring impact, the kind of thing that might result from a roundhouse type punch or kick.

 The result of such an impact is that the brain has suffered trauma.
 This may cause an immediate and confusing mix of nerve messages that may affect autonomic nerve functions and may cause a sudden loss of consciousness.
-Consequently the person may have been “knocked out.”
+Consequently, the person may have been “knocked out.”
 Unfortunately, this may not be an innocuous injury.

 The area of the skull just behind and above the temple is called the pterion.
 It is the junction of four different skull bones (the frontal, parietal, temporal, and sphenoid bones).
 It also happens to be the thinnest bone area in the entire skull.
 This makes it susceptible to fracture in the event of a nearby impact (or even if an impact elsewhere in the skull that causes this area to be placed under compressive stress).
 The pterion can be fractured even with relatively light impact forces.
 A fracture almost always causes any dislodged bone to press inward into the head.